ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 * In-memory database should be used so that all ORM layers get coverage.

-* Use spring profile(s) to manage datasource configuration.

 * When mocking is required, it should be done - generally speaking - as close to the connection pool (or JDBC driver) as possible.

 #### Integration Tests